dino2gnt/SBECBootloader/README.md

 ---------
 I use this script with the embedded reflash kernel and a [CP2102](https://www.amazon.com/gp/product/B07R3388DW) connected to ground, SCI TX (pin 6 in the OBD2 connector) and SCI RX (pin 25 in the 12-pin diag connector next to the OBD2 connector).  +20V programming voltage is supplied by a 24V PoE adapter I had laying around, turned down to 20V with a [buck converter](https://www.amazon.com/dp/B07VVXF7YX) and switched on and off via the CP2102's RTS output and a cheapy mechanical [relay board](https://www.amazon.com/gp/product/B08C71QL65).
 For the 2GNT (and probably Avenger, Sebring, Neon, Cloud cars) there is an [annotated excerpt from the FSM](https://github.com/dino2gnt/SBECBootLoader/blob/master/connections.png) illustrating these connections.
 I run everything in Linux.
 It probably won't work under Windows (and I don't care).

+If you connect directly to the ECU on a bench, the pins you need are:

+ * Pin 10: Ground
+ * Pin 20: Switched 12V+ (Run)
+ * Pin 46: Constant 12V+ (Battery)
+ * Pin 47: Ground
+ * Pin 65: SCI TX
+ * Pin 75: SCI RX

+In my experience, these connections are universal across the entire SBEC3 family.
+If you know of one that is different, please let me know.

+12V+ power is supplied by a 12V wall-wart from the box of random power supplies and cables in the back of the closet (you know the box I mean).

+For the CP2102:

+ * Pin TX connects to Normally Open (NO) on the relay board
+ * Pin RX connects to Pin 65 on the ECU (SCI TX)
+ * Pin RTS connects to IN on the relay board
+ * Pin 5V+ connects to DC+ on the relay board
+ * Pin GND to DC- on the relay board
+ * Connect the other ground pin to a common ground shared by the ECU power supply

+On the relay board:

+ * Connect 20V+ to Normally Closed (NC)

+The ecuwriter script toggles the CP2102's RTS pin in order to switch the 20V+ programming voltage on and off.

 ## Commands
 ---------